mikf/gallery-dl/docs/configuration.rst

     This value must be either a UNIX timestamp or a
     |datetime|_ object.
+Note

-    Note: This option gets ignored if `mtime.value`_ is set.
+    This option is ignored if `mtime.value`_ is set.

 mtime.value